Is heat escaping from your oven? In this video Rory shows us how to replace both a three- and four-sided door seal on a fitted electric Neff oven.

 Safety first: Always make sure that your oven is switched off before you get to work.

-And now I have my new seal, which thankfully has four sides, and you've just got to make sure that it's not twisted up, and then you can start hooking into place.
-And it will be a little more taut but that's alright, once you stretch it into place it will fit nicely.
+Now I have my new seal, which thankfully has four sides, and you've just got to make sure that it's not twisted up, and then you can start hooking into place.
+It will be a little more taut but that's alright, once you stretch it into place it will fit nicely.
 There you go.

 It's more or less the same for the bottom oven, apart from this seal actually only has three sides, some do.
 But it's still the same thing, they hook into place, and you can just remove them.
 There you go.
 We can get our new seal and just put it on like that.

-There you go.
-And there are both seals replaced.
+There you go, both seals replaced.
 Seals and loads of other spare parts for all models of cooker are available on the eSpares website.

 Thanks for watching.